 Hotels in Lawrenceville

-For those who wish to stay elsewhere but still be close to Lawrenceville, your best bets are to either consider the Homewood Suites and Hampton Inn in the Strip District (the latter has free parking), or the Ace Hotel, Friendship Suites, or Hotel Indigo in East Liberty.
+For those who wish to stay elsewhere but still be close to Lawrenceville, your best bets are to either consider the Homewood Suites and Hampton Inn in the Strip District (the latter has free parking), Friendship Suites, or Hotel Indigo in East Liberty.
 These are all within a few minute driving distance to reach Lawrenceville with ease.
 Or, for more Pittsburgh hotels, click the previous link to check out our reviews database!

 What are your favorite spots to check out in Lawrenceville?
 Comment below to let us know!